zonca/italianschoolsd-website/site/content/travel-to-italy.md

 All students of the Italian of San Diego will enjoy a 10% discount on all “Italian immersion experiences” by Vero Viaggio.

 Vero Viaggio welcomes all levels of Italian learners, even beginners.
-ISSD will also launch a set of intensive classes starting in March specifically dedicated to people traveling to Italy, to help you make the most of your trip.
+Italian school will also launch a set of intensive classes starting in March specifically dedicated to people traveling to Italy, to help you make the most of your trip.

 Here are the tours currently available: